 Differences in URL encoding functions will make implementation of OAuth harder.
 There is an immediate need for correct parameter encoding implementations.

-I am working on an implementation of OAuth for anyMeta, our content management system.
+I maintain an implementation of OAuth.
 Whilst checking existing code and implementing my own version I wondered how some implementations will differ.

 OAuth uses RFC3986 for the encoding of URI parameters.
 Another often used encoding scheme is RFC1738 or RFC2396 (updated in RFC2732).